 Which HEPA air purifiers can filter out the COVID-19 virus?

-Combine this with CDC recommended safety procedures like washing your hands or wearing masks and you’re odds of spreading any corona virus decrease exponentially.
+Combine this with CDC recommended safety procedures like washing your hands or wearing masks and your odds of spreading any corona virus are potentially less.

 For more information on the COVID-19 virus and additional ways you can help prevent it’s spread, visit the official CDC page here https://www.cdc.gov/coronavirus/2019-ncov/index.html.